gustavlan/final-project/README.md

   Backtest results are stored in a SQLite database using SQLAlchemy.

 - **ETF Volume Caching:**
-  Volume data retrieved from yfinance is cached in memory per symbol so repeated strategy calls avoid unnecessary network requests.
+  Volume data retrieved from yfinance is cached with an in-memory LRU cache.
+  Entries beyond the size limit are optionally written to disk so repeated strategy calls avoid unnecessary network requests without unbounded memory usage.

 - **Testing:**
   Includes unit and integration tests (using pytest) to ensure code quality and robustness.